riteshpzs12/2048/index.md

 ### Future plan

 1. I hope to update this as a xamarin app and update the UX
-2. Add dynamic grid side
+2. Add dynamic grid size
 3. Add the undo feature

+Feel free to suggest any imporvemet or new feature, I will try to add.